QUO VADIS – COMBERMERE? PARENTS STILL IN LIMBO OVER THEIR CHILDREN’S FATE…

 At the session, one parent questioned the ability of Mary Redman, president of the Barbados Secondary Teachers Union and in his observation she was more at the Union then teaching and it explained why his daughter never learned under Redman’s tutelage.

-Instead of taking the high ground and only deal with the Combermere crisis, Redman chose to be even nastier than the complainant and suggested his daughter may have learning problems – no wonder she and Jeff Broomes clashed at Alexandra, what a virago!
+Instead of taking the high ground and only deal with the Combermere crisis, Redman chose to be snide with the complainant and implied his daughter was truant on a frequent basis – no wonder she and Jeff Broomes clashed at Alexandra, what a virago!